-The Principal is obligated to insure the rental object against transport damages.
+The Principal is obligated to insure exhibits against damages in transit.

-Forms and tools which are manufactured and delivered by the Contractor or a third party on his behalf remain the property of the Contractor subject to a special contractual agreement.
+- Moulds and tools which are manufactured and delivered by the Contractor, or a third party on its behalf, remain the property of the Contractor subject to a special contractual agreement.

-The costs for the manufacture of the forms and tools are borne by the Principal.
+- The costs for manufacturing the moulds and tools are borne by the Principal.

-The Contractor shall store such forms and tools for the purpose of possible subsequent orders free of charge for maximally 1 year after the last order.
-He shall inform the Principal prior to their destruction.
+- The Contractor shall store such forms and tools for the purpose of possible subsequent orders, free of charge, for maximum 1 year after the last order.
+The Principal shall be informed prior to their destruction.

 XIII.
 Vendor parts

-If an agreement was made with the Principal regarding the supply of parts for the assembly, the completion of the agreed goods or similar, these parts have to be delivered free works of the Contractor at the expense of the Principal.
+- If an agreement has been made with the Principal regarding the supply of parts for the assembly and the completion of the agreed goods or similar, these parts have to be delivered at the expense of the Principal, ex works of the Contractor.

-If the Principal violates this obligation to participate, he is liable for the resulting damage.
+- If the Principal violates this obligation to cooperate, they are liable for the resulting damage.

-Any plans, drawings, drafts, manufacturing and assembly documents, models, etc. produced by the Contractor remain his property together with all related rights.
-The Principal is not entitled to utilise these protected works himself or have them utilised by third parties.
-In case of violation the Principal is liable based on the legal protective regulations, however at least in the amount of the remuneration usually achieved by the Contractor, for each case of violation excluding continued violation.
+- All plans, drawings, drafts, manufacturing and assembly documents, models, etc. produced by the Contractor remain their property together with all related rights.
+The Principal is not permitted to utilise these protected works themselves or have them utilised by third parties.
+In case of violation, the Principal is liable based on the legal protective regulations, however at least in the amount of the remuneration usually achieved by the Contractor, for each case of violation excluding continued violation.

-If the Contractor utilises planning documents which were provided to him by the Principal, the Principal is responsible that the Contractor‘s performances based on these planning documents do not violate any third party rights.
+- If the Contractor utilises planning documents which were provided to them by the Principal, the Principal is responsible that the Contractor‘s services based on these planning documents do not violate any third party rights.
 The Contractor is not obligated to check the provided documentation to verify that third party rights are not violated.

-Immediately upon the assertion the Principal exempts the Contractor from all third party claims resulting from the violation of third party rights in this context.
-This particularly also comprises the costs incurred to the Contractor due to the legal defence.
+- Immediately upon the assertion, the Principal exempts the Contractor from all third party claims resulting from the violation of third party rights in this context.
+In particular this also includes the costs incurred by the Contractor for their legal defence.